Sahil-Singh2002/Modelling-with-Differential-Equations/README.md

 The provided code performs the following tasks:

-The first part displays streamlines for a given velocity field defined by the functions `velocity_components(x, y)` using the `ax.streamplot()` function.
+The first part displays streamlines for a given velocity field defined by the functions `velocity_components(x,y)` using the `ax.streamplot()` function.

 $$\textbf{Sketch Streamlines for Different Times}$$